Authentic Fellowship: Connection and Conversation

 I get it.
 We spend so much time connecting via the internet and scrolling through others’ lives we lose touch with what’s real and what’s staged.
 We also forget the importance of face-to-face conversation and connection.
 Too much of a good thing is no longer a good thing, right?

 Unplug to Plug-in

 Your intention to unplug was to recharge and spend time in reflection, to take a moment to be present.
-Taking time out for a mental break affords you the opportunity to plug into God and His word.
+Taking time out for a mental break affords you the opportunity to plug into God.

 “As for God, his way is perfect: The Lord’s word is flawless; he shields all who take refuge in him.”
 Psalm 18:30 (NIV)